ahmed7am1d/socialchain/socialchain.web3/README.md

  ```
   ##### D- Function to get all the social chain contract's postIds
   > Note: Only allowed users (registered + active) are able to call this function
+  > Note: This function implement the idea of pagination to prevent huge data query and expensive data [accepting number of items per page]
   ```
    function getPostIds(
         uint _page,